Snehal-Reddy/NeuralNetPruning/README.md

 For weight pruning, the performance degrades at around 75% removal.
 Whereas for neuron pruning it is around 50%.
 Interestingly neuron pruning showed a much more higer drop in performance at around 75% although it strted degrading at 50%.
 For lower sparsity percentages (< 50%) unit pruning appears to be more computationally efficient, as we always deal with dense matrices.

-This made me relaise the importance of pruning, and that we are able to prune arounf 50% weights easily without much effect.
+This made me relaise the importance of pruning, and that we are able to prune around 50% weights easily without much effect.
 I am surprised this result and will use this in my future projects.